 In 1938 FDR again arrived by train on a speaking tour.
 Amon Carter headed the welcome delegation at the station.
 FDR stayed overnight at Dutch Branch ranch and gave a speech on his son’s radio station KFJZ.

 President Roosevelt with son Elliott at the Texas & Pacific station in 1938.
 (Photo from University of Texas at Arlington Library.)

 In 1942 FDR made a tour of defense plants, including Fort Worth’s Consolidated Aircraft bomber plant.
 He watched B-24s being assembled on the mile-long assembly line.
 George J. Newman, the plant’s vice president, said the exact length of the assembly line was restricted information.
 But he said, “Probably it is the longest straight assembly line in the country.”

-FDR again visited Dutch Branch Ranch in 1943 while on another rail tour.
+FDR again visited Dutch Branch ranch in 1943 while on another rail tour.
+His specially outfitted railroad coach was parked on a siding in Benbrook.
 Security at the ranch was tight during his visits.
 The Star-Telegram wrote that “military police ‘rode fence’ on the ranch in armored cars.”

 Why did Amon Carter seem to show up every time FDR and Eleanor came to town?